 Families can overcome this mistaken belief by helping to straighten out payment plans for the person who needs care.
 Addiction treatment administrators are often happy to help with this step.
 That way, when the family proposes a treatment plan, there will be one less reason to resist the care that is so desperately needed.

 (June 2018) Medications to Treat Opioid Use Disorder.
 National Institute on Drug Abuse.
-Retrieved from https://www.drugabuse.gov/publications/research-reports/medications-to-treat-opioid-addiction/how-much-does-opioid-treatment-cost
+Retrieved from from https://www.drugabuse.gov/publications/research-reports/medications-to-treat-opioid-addiction/how-much-does-opioid-treatment-cost